IrishIRL/nodejs-secure-authentication/README.md

  - [X] Final decision: refreshToken is now uuid and saved in DB
  ### Logout page
  - [X] Implement secret revocation
- - [ ] Decide upon refresh tokens storaging
+ - [X] Decide and implement upon refresh tokens storaging
  ### Other
  - [ ] refreshToken DB has expiration dates of tokens, they should be cleared when time comes
- - [ ] Enhance visual part of the code, too many repetative queries.
+ - [X] Enhance visual part of the code, too many repetative queries.
+ - [ ] Further enhance visual part of the code.